Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 method and implemented via grid ``action_NAME`` method, where ``NAME`` is actual name of defined action, for example built-in action ``'list'`` is mapped to ``GridActionsMixin.action_list()`` method.

-Django grid action method is called via AJAX so it is supposed to return one or more AJAX response :doc:`viewmodels`.
+Django grid action method is called via AJAX so it is supposed to return one or more viewmodels via AJAX response, see :doc:`viewmodels`.

 It might be one of pre-defined viewmodels, like ``{'view': 'alert'}`` (see ``app.js`` for the basic list of viewmodels), or a grid viewmodel, especially designated to be processed by ``App.GridActions`` class (or it's child class) at client-side.
 Here is the example of built-in list action implementation::